cvxgrp/multilevel_factor_model/README.md

 MLR matrix with the same sparsity in factors, and we use the recursive Sherman-Morrison-Woodbury matrix identity to obtain the factors of the inverse.
+Additionally, we present an algorithm that computes the Cholesky factorization of an expanded matrix with linear time and space complexities, yielding the covariance matrix as its Schur complement.
+This paper is accompanied by an open-source package that implements the proposed methods.

 In this repository, we provide `mfmodel` package implementing proposed methods.